ccorcos/meteor-reactor/README.md

 ## To Do

+- routing helper function that renders the appropriate React component
 - leaderboard in ionic with subscribe and subs-manager
-- routing using iron router but with a wrapper